 Why would I want to exclude fields from the index?

-If files in your archives contain sensitive information that you want to make unsearchable, or if certain fields in your files contain excess information that causes client searches to generate too many irrelevant hits you may want set specify that these fields should not be indexed.
+If files in your archives contain sensitive information that you want to make unsearchable, or if certain fields in your files contain excess information that causes client searches to generate too many irrelevant matches, you may want to specify that these fields should not be indexed.

-Note that although this makes it impossible to search for the information in the file in Index Manager, it does not imply that the information is not available and editable in the file.
+Although this makes it impossible to search for the information in the file in Index Manager, it does not imply that the information is not available and editable in the file.
 For instance, it will be possible to retrieve the file and, given that the metadata editor allows, extract and edit the content.
-Hence, if your files contains sensitive information that should not be disclosed under any circumstances you should make sure only certain users have access to the archives in question.
+Therefore, if your files contain sensitive information that should not be disclosed under any circumstance you should make sure only certain users have access to the archives in question.

 How to exclude fields from the index